IrenBys/exampleOOP/README.md

-# exampleOOP

-Example of OOP metogology implementation.
+# Console chat as an example of OOP metogology implementation.

 This project was developed in Code::Blocks IDE with GNU GCC Compiler.